espanso/website/docs/configuration/options.md

 ## Hiding the Icon

-You can hide the Espanso status icon on macOS and Windows by adding the following option to your `$CONFIG/config/default.yml` file:
+You can hide the Espanso status icon on the macOS menu bar or the Windows system tray by adding the following option to your `$CONFIG/config/default.yml` file:

 ```yaml title="$CONFIG/config/default.yml"